cbr-asp/reduction-model/README.md

-# An Implementation of the Reduction Model for Incomplete and Multi-Precedent Cases
+# A Reduction Model for Dimensions and Incomplete Facts

-This repository contains an implementation of the Reduction Model for incomplete and multi-precedent cases.
+This repository contains an implementation of the Reduction Model for dimensions and incomplete facts.
 The implementation utilises answer set programming (ASP) and uses as its backend the state-of-the-art solver [clingo](https://potassco.org/clingo/).
 This repository is an addition to the paper written on the same matter.